inspec/inspec/README.md

 gem install inspec-bin
 ```

-You may also use `inspec` as a library, with no executable; this does not require accepting the license.
+You may also use `inspec` as a library, with no executable.
+This does not require accepting the license.
 To install the library as a gem, run:

 ```bash
 gem install inspec